fredfeng/CS292C/README.md

 1. Programming assignments: 15%
     1. 3 programming assignments, 5% each

-2. Paper reviews: 30%
+2. Paper reviews: 20%
-    1. 6 papers, 5% each
+    1. 4 papers, 5% each

+3. Paper presentation (20 mins): 10%

-3. Final project: 50%
+4. Final project: 50%
     1. Team formed by deadline: 5%
     2. 1-page project proposal: 15%
     3. Project presentation: 15%
     4. Final report: 15%

-4. Class Participation: 5%
+5. Class Participation: 5%

 ### Submission
-1. Please submit your homework to: cs292cfall19@gmail.com
+1. Please submit your homework to gradescope: https://www.gradescope.com
 2. All paper reviews should be in PDF.
-3. The subject of your email should be: cs292c-fall19-reading1|hw2|proposal-{firstname}-{lastname}.
-For instance, cs292c-fall19-reading2-yu-feng
-4. Due at **9am** before the lecture starts.
+3. Due at **9am** before the lecture starts.

 # Homework